sinhrks/pyopendata/doc/source/overview.rst

     packages[0]

-Otherwise, specify the name to be retrieved.
+Otherwise, specify the package name to be retrieved.

 .. ipython:: python

     package = store.get('survey-summary')
     package

-A package contains resources which has actual data.
-You can use ``read`` method to get data as pandas ``DataFrame``.
+A package has resources (files) which contains actual data.
+You can use ``read`` method to read data as pandas ``DataFrame``.

+.. important:: The target file must be the correct format which can be parsed by ``pandas`` IO functions.

 .. ipython:: python